 What’s more, the Smithsonian found large amounts of tiny diamonds in the Allen Hills meteorite, providing more evidence that space diamonds are indeed a thing.

 Lab Grown Diamonds

-By the 1950s, scientists harnessed the intense heat and pressure required to create diamonds in a lab.
+By the 1950s, scientists harnessed the intense heat and pressure required to create synthetic diamonds in a lab.
 The earliest of these lab created stones were not gem-quality.
-However, as technology evolved, engineers were able to manufacture a perfect, pure carbon lab grown diamond.
+However, as technology evolved, engineers manufactured a perfect, pure carbon lab grown diamond.

 We believe the debate is settled because whether created in a lab or by the earth’s crust, neither process affects the diamond quality.
 Why buy lab grown diamonds?
 A Lab grown diamond is a great choice if you are looking for ethical engagement ring options.
 Unlike mined diamonds, which take millions or even billions of years to form, lab grown diamonds materialize within a matter of weeks.
 Mined diamonds are not typically a sustainable engagement ring option.
 And just like mined diamonds, you can customize their shape by choosing one of many different types of engagement ring cuts.